 The Price of Victory

-Besides receiving gold, silver, or bronze medals, U.S. Olympic winners collect cash prizes, which are taxed as ordinary income to the winner:
+This is good news for winning athletes, because besides receiving gold, silver, or bronze medals, U.S. Olympic winners collect cash prizes, which have increased for 2018:

-In addition, the medals themselves have value (which fluctuates), and that value is also taxed:
+In addition, the medals themselves have value (which fluctuates):

 - Gold – approximately $550 to $600